 Free Download: Calculate How to Reach Your Dream Salary

-We Minimize Tax Liability for Private Practices
+We Maximize Tax Deductions for Private Practices

 Our job at TL;DR: Accounting is to make filing taxes as simple and painless as possible for therapists & private practices.
 We have years of experience specializing in tax preparation, tax strategy & tax filing for private practices of all shapes and sizes across the United States.
-As a small business, we know every dollar counts - that's why we spend valuable time getting to know your business in order to minimize your tax liability come April 15th.
+As a small business, we know every dollar counts - that's why we spend valuable time getting to know your business in order to maximize tax deductions and minimize your tax liability come April 15th.